Download Options

 COBOL, Date Validate, Format and Convert

 This is an example of a callable routine that will validate, format or convert dates.
-The program will accept a gregorian date in the ccyymmdd, ccyy/mm/dd, ccyy/m/d format then check for numeric values for ccyymmdd.
+The program will accept a Gregorian date in the ccyymmdd, ccyy/mm/dd, ccyy/m/d format then check for numeric values for ccyymmdd.
 The month and day will also be checked for a valid range of 1-12 and 1-nn according to the month.
-It also provides conversion to julian and text.
-For example, 2001/01/15 will be converted to a julian date of 2001015 and a text string of January 15, 2001.
+It also provides conversion to Julian and text.
+For example, 2001/01/15 will be converted to a Julian date of 2001015 and a text string of January 15, 2001.

 Note: The zip file name is cbldat01.zip and the approximate size is 32K.